pupperemeritus/finance-sim-throwaway/README.md

 └── README.md                 # This file
 ```

-## How It Works: Technical Details
+## How It Works (The Guts)

-- **Configuration Loading**: `Pydantic` is used to define a strict schema for the `config.yaml`.
-This ensures that the configuration is valid before the simulation starts, preventing runtime errors.
+For anyone curious, here's a quick technical rundown:

-- **Simulation Core**: The `ExpenseModel` class in `model.py` acts as an orchestrator.
-It maintains a list of "expense components"—functions that simulate a specific part of your finances.
+- **Config Validation**: `Pydantic` reads the YAML file and makes sure all the numbers and fields are correct before anything runs.
-- **Expense Components**: Each function in `components.py` models a different financial aspect:
+- **Simulation Logic**: The core logic is in `src/components.py`.
-  - `simulate_daily_variable_expenses`: Uses `numpy.random.multivariate_normal` to generate samples of correlated expenses (transport, food, social).
-This is the statistical heart of the simulation.
+  - `simulate_daily_variable_expenses` uses `numpy.random.multivariate_normal` to handle the correlated expenses like food and social spending.
-  - `simulate_periodic_expenses`: Converts fixed monthly/yearly costs into a daily average and simulates semi-variable costs like vehicle maintenance using a `lognormal` distribution to model its right-skewed nature (many small costs, few very large costs).
+  - `simulate_periodic_expenses` handles fixed costs by averaging them out per day and simulates semi-variable costs (like bike maintenance) using a `lognormal` distribution.
-- **Aggregation**: The main `run_simulation` method calls each registered component, and the results (which are `pandas` DataFrames) are concatenated to form a complete picture of all expenses for every trial.
+- **Orchestration**: `src/model.py` just calls the different simulation functions and stitches the results together into a single `pandas` DataFrame.